corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/fast-feedback-with-the-simulator/fast-feedback-with-the-simulator.md

     }
 }
 ```
-To run the test, click the green triangle next to the test method and select Run **MyFirstFlowTest…**:
+To run the test, click the green triangle next to the test method and select **Run 'MyFirstFlowTest…'**:
 {{< figure src="run-test.png" width="50%" figcaption="Run MyFirstFlowTest" alt="Command to run MyFirstFlowTest in IntelliJ" >}}

 Alternatively, if you have multiple tests in the class, you could click the double triangle next to the class declaration to run all of the tests in the class.